Detection of low-energy fluxons from engineered long Josephson junctions for efficient computing

 \section{CONCLUSION}

-We investigate the motion of fluxons in engineered long Josephson junctions, which can be used as components of ballistic logic gates.
+We detected low energy fluxons made using engineered LJJs, and studied the influence of their environments in two measurement setups.
 The fluxons are analogs to particles due to the nature of the fluxon in the sine-Gordon equation.
 In our discrete LJJ, they cause the coordinated evolution of JJs.